jfpettit/flare/README.md

 - A2C
 	- This is an implementation of the Advantage Actor Critic algorithm.
 It works with any Gym environment.
+- PPO
+	- This is an implementation of the Proximal Policy Optimization algorithm, it also works with any Gym environment.

+**This architecture is deprecated and no longer works with the code.
+I'll be updating the base actor critic class accordingly.**

 An actor critic network is [included](https://github.com/jfpettit/flare/blob/aad21963f7f67f78be1ea3ae7238b2ff7ca86e9e/flare/neural_nets.py#L11).
 But, if you'd like to define your own architecture, just subclass this one and write your forward pass to return action logits and state values.
 Make sure your ```__init__``` call takes the same arguments as the ActorCritic class does.
 For example: